sinchanasadashiv1945-crypto/waste-detection-yolo-webapp/README.md

 ## 📸 Output
 Detected waste objects are shown with bounding boxes on the image.
-(Add sample screenshots in a screenshots folder)
+(Added sample screenshots in a screenshots folder)

 ## 🔮 Future Improvements
 - Improve dataset with more waste categories